verdverm/verdverm.github.io/_sr/01a-intro.md

 of a problem, scientists and engineers gained insights and created solutions.

-During World War 2, in became apparent that humans were reaching the limit of their calculation abilities.
+During World War II, in became apparent that humans were reaching the limit of their calculation abilities.
 The military was employing hundreds